Ceasing to Look After a Child

-A Child In Need meeting should be convened wherever possible and appropriate, with relevant agencies, and a Plan drawn up which will promote the safeguarding, welfare and best interests of the child, with the objective of ensuring that the return to the parent or carer is successful.
+A Child In Need meeting should be convened in line with Gloucestershire's Practice Standards with involvement from relevant agencies, and a plan drawn up which will promote the safeguarding, welfare and best interests of the child, with the objective of ensuring that the return to the parent or carer is safe and sustainable.

 The Plan should:

 - Take into account the child's needs;